Port42-Developments/Plebs-Finance/README.md

 ### First Time Setup

 1. Visit your deployed app
 2. Click "New user?
-Create a PIN"
+Register"
-3. Enter a 4-6 digit PIN and confirm it
+3. Enter a username, 4-6 digit PIN, and your name (optional)
-4. Click "Create PIN"
+4. Click "Register"
 5. You're in!
 Start managing your finances

+**Note**: If you have an existing legacy account (PIN-only), you can migrate it by logging in with your PIN and following the migration prompt.

 ---